gogamar/gogamar/README.md

 - **Other Skills:** Redis, RESTful APIs, Websockets, Responsive Design

 #### 🛠 What Drives Me:
-I love crafting apps that help people stay organized and simplify day-to-day tasks.
+Products that save time and help people stay organized.